google/closure-templates/documentation/concepts/functions-plugins.md

 ### Plugins

-A plugin is a custom Soy function that is hard-coded in the compiler.
+A plugin is a custom Soy function that isn't hard-coded in the compiler.
 Developers can write plugins for any additional functions, print directives, or other message file formats.
 (Print directives are post-processing on the output of a print command.)

 Developers implement the plugin outside of the Soy codebase, and Soy provides an API to connect the implementations so that the custom functions can be used in